nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 1. In the view controller that you wish to deep link to, import the Branch framework by inserting the following code at the top of the associated file:
 `import Branch`
-2. Setup you view controller so that it will be recognized as a view controller that is accessible from a deep link:
+2. Setup your view controller so that it will be recognized as a view controller that is accessible from a deep link:
    `class ExampleDeepLinkingController: UIViewController, BranchDeepLinkingController {`
 3. The following method will be called when the view controller is loaded from a link click.
 Copy and paste the following code into the view controller that you want your link to route to.
 The data keys “factWords” and “imageLink”  are the same keys that were created in the universal object:
 {% highlight swift %}